 3. Go on a short-term spending freeze.

 If you want to challenge yourself, go on a spending freeze.
-This can mean taking a No Spending Day Challenge or jumping into a “nothing but the essentials” week—or month!
-If you decide to spend no money at all for an entire day, please check your gas tank first.
+This can mean taking a “no spending day” challenge or jumping into a “nothing but the essentials” week—or month!
+But if you decide to spend no money at all for an entire day, please check your gas tank first.
 (That’s another pro tip!
 No one wants you stranded on the side of the road.)

 Spending freezes aren’t for everyone, but they’re a great way to literally stop spending money for a while.
-They can also help you become more mindful of how easy it is to spend so you’re more aware of your spending tendencies and more thankful for the stuff you already have.
+They can also help you become more aware of your spending tendencies and more thankful for the stuff you already have.

 4. Make your own coffee.

-If you stop by the local coffee shop every morning for your cuppa joe, you’re spending a whole lot of money on your caffeine fix.
+If you stop by the local coffee shop every morning for your cup of joe, you’re spending a whole lot of money on your caffeine fix.
 We won’t suggest you stop drinking coffee.
 We wouldn’t wish that on anyone.
 But we do suggest you become your own barista.
-Making your own coffee means less time in the drive-thru and more time counting all the money you’ll save.
+Making your own coffee means less time in the drive-thru and more time counting all the money you’re saving.

 5. Focus on being content rather than trying to impress others.